 In 1939 Leuchtenburg left the borough of Oueens for Ithaca, New York, where he made his way through Cornell University on State Regents scholarships and money from summer jobs, including one as a vendor of a Good Humor ice cream cart.
 After graduating as a European history major from Cornell, having been elected to Phi Beta Kappa in his junior year, he enrolled at Columbia University for an M.A. in International Administration and to begin studies toward the Ph.D. in American history under Henry Steele Commager.
 It was there that Leuchtenburg had to choose between potential careers-that of a political activist or a professional historian.
 Following stints in several political organizations, including an early civil rights lobby where he was the only white on the field staff, he returned to Columbia.
-He earned the Ph.D. in 1951, completing a doctoral dissertation that was published two years later by Harvard University Press as Flood Control Politics. the first of a series of books he would write from Leuchtenburg's The Perils of Prosperity, 1914-32, published in 1958, and Franklin D. Roosevelt and the New Deal, 1932-1940, published in 1963 and winner of the Bancroft Prize and of the Francis Parkman Prize of the Society of American Historians.
+He earned the Ph.D. in 1951, completing a doctoral dissertation that was published two years later by Harvard University Press as Flood Control Politics, the first of a series of books he would write.

+More than two generations of Americans have learned about the 1920s and the Great Depression from Leuchtenburg's The Perils of Prosperity, 1914-32, published in 1958, and Franklin D. Roosevelt and the New Deal, 1932-1940, published in 1963 and winner of the Bancroft Prize and of the Francis Parkman Prize of the Society of American Historians.
 Together, the two volumes have sold more than three quarters of a million copies and have been translated into Italian and Japanese.
 (Other of his writings have been translated into Spanish, Portuguese, Hebrew, Chinese, Japanese, and Bengali.)